Glucocorticoid receptor: Clinical significance

 The GR is abnormal in familial glucocorticoid resistance.

 In central nervous system structures, the glucocorticoid receptor is gaining interest as a novel representative of neuroendocrine integration, functioning as a major component of endocrine influence — specifically the stress response — upon the brain.
 The receptor is now implicated in both short and long-term adaptations seen in response to stressors and may be critical to the understanding of psychological disorders, including some or all subtypes of depression and post-traumatic stress disorder (PTSD).
 Indeed, long-standing observations such as the mood dysregulations typical of Cushing's disease demonstrate the role of corticosteroids in regulating psychologic state; recent advances have demonstrated interactions with norepinephrine and serotonin at the neural level.

 In preeclampsia (a hypertensive disorder commonly occurring in pregnant women), the level of a miRNA sequence possibly targeting this protein is elevated in the blood of the mother.
 Rather, the placenta elevates the level of exosomes containing this miRNA, which can result in inhibition of translation of molecule.
 Clinical significance of this information is not yet clarified.

+In castration-resistant prostate cancer the glucocorticoid receptor has been shown to be upregulated, transcribing genes that are usually regulated by the androgen receptor.
+This upregulation drives resistance to enzalutamide, a drug used to treat prostate cancer.